aneto0/MARTe2/Docs/User/source/core/gams/datasource.rst

 GAMDataSource (DDB)
 -------------------

-The :vcisdoxygencl:`GAMDataSource` (also known as DDB) is a framework standard DataSource component for the real-time interchange of data between GAMs that belong to the same real-time thread.
+The :vcisdoxygencl:`GAMDataSource` (also known as DDB) is a framework standard DataSource component for the real-time interchange of data between GAMs that belong to the same :vcisdoxygencl:`RealTimeThread`.

 The DDB is based on a non-blocking (i.e. without any synchronisation) scatter and gather mechanism.

-First the data is coppied (gather) to the GAM input signal memory:
+First the data is copied (gather) to the GAM input signal memory...

 .. figure:: GAMDataSource-1.png

-Then the data is processed by the GAM:
+...then is processed by the GAM ...

 .. figure:: GAMDataSource-2.png

-And finally the data is scattered back to the DDB:
+...and finally the data is scattered back to the DDB:

 .. figure:: GAMDataSource-3.png

 Examples
 --------

 The following is an example which uses 4 distinct DataSources.
-Note that the signals will be automatically to the GAMDataSource and to the LoggerDataSource, based on the GAM *requests*.
+Note that the signals will be automatically added to the GAMDataSource and to the LoggerDataSource, based on the GAM *requests*.

 .. literalinclude:: /_static/examples/Configurations/GAMs-1.cfg
    :language: bash